psibi/how-to-prove/chapter 2/section2-2.md

 (b)

+* ¬(Somebody in the calculus room is smarter than everybody in the discrete math class)
-    There does not exist someone in the calculus room And such that for all students y, if y is enrolled in Discrete math, then x is smarter than y.
+* There does not exist someone in the calculus room And such that for all students y, if y is enrolled in Discrete math, then x is smarter than y.

 C(x) = x is in calculus room.